• Skip to primary navigation

 These jobs don’t need you to be physically present at an office or follow strict working hours.
 In fact, many of these jobs can be done online or remotely from your home office.

-In addition to working from home, some of these jobs, like graphic design and social media management, can be studied for and learned. whereas in other positions, like being a delivery driver or a dog walker, you can rely on your personal experience.
+In addition to working from home, some of these jobs, like graphic design and social media management, are skills that can be learned.
+Whereas in other positions, like being a delivery driver or a dog walker, you can rely on your personal experience.

 Grab your pen and paper, and take note of the jobs that speak to you!